ImJustRob/gym-fitness-app/README.md

 #README

-Fitness App API
+Gym Fitness App
-A RESTful API built with Ruby on Rails for managing exercises, routines, comments, notes, and user authentication for a fitness application.
-This API allows users to create, update, view, and delete exercises, routines, comments, and notes.
+A RESTful built with Ruby on Rails for managing exercises, routines, comments, notes, and user authentication for a fitness application.
+This APP allows users to create, update, view, and delete exercises, routines, comments, and notes.

 Features
 * User Authentication: Users can sign up, log in, and manage their sessions with JWT-based authentication.
 * Exercise Management: Users can create, update, view, and delete exercises.
 * Routine Management: Users can create and manage their exercise routines, including sets and reps.
 * Comments and Notes: Users can add comments to exercises and notes to routines.
-* Health Check: A built-in endpoint to monitor the health status of the API.
+* Health Check: A built-in endpoint to monitor the health status of the APP.

 Endpoints